 See my post Reading Genesis 1 as originally intended.

 It is a sad fact that YECs refuse to change their interpretation of Genesis (an easy thing to do), but instead change their interpretation of science (an impossible task), since science now conclusively demonstrates that the universe and earth are billions of years old.
-YEC scientists (the few there are) have tried for years to come up with young earth models that convince the 98%, but so far their models have not budged them away from an old universe and evolution.
+YEC scientists (the few there are) have tried for years to come up with young earth models that convince the 98%, but so far their models have not budged the huge majority away from an old universe and evolution.

 Now the rest of the world mocks and laughs at these sincere and well-meaning Christians.

 Less charitably, I wonder how much money six-day creation websites and organizations collect to maintain their point of view and interpretations.
-Millions are up for grabs.
+Millions of dollars are up for grabs.
 But that is simply a question, not a statement or allegation or accusation.

 Let’s wrap up by appealing to honest, sincere, and intelligent skeptics who refuse to come to faith in Christ and believers who have walked away from God because they were forced to choose between a narrow, ultraliteral interpretation of Genesis and modern science.